filippi-claudia/champ/README.md

 Noteworthy features of CHAMP are:

-* Efficient wave function optimization also in a state-average fashion for multiple states of the same symmetry (VMC)
+* Efficient wave function optimization also in a state-average and a state-specific fashion for multiple states of the same symmetry (VMC)
 * Efficient computation of analytical interatomic forces (VMC)
 * Compact formulation for a fast evaluation of multi-determinant expansions and their derivatives (VMC and DMC)
 * Multiscale VMC and DMC calculations in classical point charges (MM), polarizable continuum model (PCM), and polarizable force fields (MMpol)

-**NOTE**

-You should neither obtain this program from any other source nor should you distribute it or any portion thereof to any person, including people in the same research group.

-It is expected that users of the programs will do so in collaboration with one of the principal authors.
-This serves to ensure both that the programs are used correctly and that the principal authors get adequate scientific credit for the time invested in developing the programs.
+**Note**

+The code is avilable for free under the GPL-3.0 license.

 **Usual disclaimer**